-34. Mozambique's aquatic ecosystems and wetlands are shown on the map below.
-Perhaps the two most important of these for biodiversity conservation purposes are the Zambezi Delta in the center of the country and Lake Niassa in the Northwest.
-Both of these contain large protected areas and have both been declared RAMSAR sites.20 The southern coastal Lake systems are also important with several lakes being included in the Maputo Special Reserve.
+Mozambique's aquatic ecosystems and wetlands are critical for biodiversity conservation purposes.
+Perhaps the two most important are the Zambezi Delta in the center of the country and Lake Niassa in the Northwest.
+Both of these contain large protected areas and have both been declared RAMSAR sites.19 The southern coastal Lake systems are also important with several lakes being included in the Maputo Special Reserve.
 The coastal wetlands of northern Zambezia and southern Nampula have been included in the newly declared Marine Protected Area of the Primeiras and Segundas Archipelago.

-35. At national scale, riverbanks and wetlands play important roles in regulation of annual river flows and control of seasonal flooding, in addition to their biodiversity and habitat values.
-For this reason, aquatic ecosystems and wetlands should always be considered at least as critical habitat.
+At a national scale, riverbanks and wetlands play important roles in regulation of annual river flows and control of seasonal flooding, in addition to their biodiversity and habitat values.